Rayjk123/Teamy-Frontend/README.md

 ### Running

-To lunch the development server, please run the following command:
+To launch the development server, please run the following command:

 ```
 npm start